Contracts and consumer protection

 If the contract is 'kept alive', the innocent party retains their right to claim damages for past breaches.
 If the innocent party decides to terminate the contract, the other party should be informed as quickly as possible.

 Sometimes it is very difficult to ascertain whether a contract has been breached and, if so, whether the breach is sufficiently serious to justify termination.
-Terminating a contract when not legally entitled to do so is itself a serious breach of contract.
+Terminating a contract when not legally entitled to do so is itself a serious breach of contract and can result in a claim for damages It is a serious step and should only be taken after seeking legal advice.
+This is very important where the damages for termination may be substantial.

 Penalty clauses